 The amount of takedown you need is highly dependent on the yarn and knitting technique you're using.
 Below are some tips for how to adjust the rollers to solve certain issues:

-- If stitches are dropping during transfers, try increasing the takedown.
+- If stitches are dropping during transfers, try increasing the takedown in the row before the transfer.

 - If stitches are breaking during transfers, try decreasing the takedown.

-- If your using stitch sizes higher than 10, use more takedown. (not for transferring stitches)
+- If you are using stitch sizes higher than 10, use more takedown. (not for transferring stitches)

 Here are some guidelines for you to use: